 Three.
 He puts down and condemns anybody that dares to challenge him; he was instrumental in having a pious and highly intellectual lady arrested and deported from India.

+Four.
+He tolerates and encourages bizarre rituals about events in Kerbala.
+Have you been to Dogri during 10 days of Murarram?
 I shake my head, no. You should come and witness the circus here; it will blow your mind!
 90% of rituals have nothing to do with Islam or the message of Imam Hussein (A).
 We decorate horses and pigeons and Allah knows what not.
 Then we touch them and kiss them and circulate little babies around them and even pray to them.
 No wonder some call us idol worshippers, I don’t blame them.

 Five.
 He and his lot are responsible for leading our people astray, I hold them responsible.